Josh Jung Player Props: Rangers vs. Angels

 Josh Jung At The Plate

-- He ranks 25th in batting average, 75th in on base percentage, and 20th in slugging among the qualifying hitters in MLB action.
+- Among qualified hitters in baseball, he ranks 31st in batting average, 72nd in on-base percentage, and 23rd in slugging.

-- In 33.9% of his games this season, Jung has had at least one RBI.
-He's picked up more than one in 17.7% and driven in three or more of his team's runs in six contests.
+- Jung has driven in a run in 21 games this season (33.3%), including 11 games with more than one RBI (17.5%).
+He has also driven in three or more of his team's runs in six contests.

+- In 31 of 63 games this year, he has scored, and 13 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.